pfrazee/local/docs/lib/linkjs.md

 Link is a communication library built on HTTP.
 It abstracts over Ajax APIs to provide remote and local message delivery.

 Local is messaging-heavy, but its software shouldn't get bogged down in protocol concerns.
 Link tries to abstract away as much as possible, while still giving full control.
-This manifests in various ways-- for instance, in the interpretation of a response code in 4xx or 5xx ranges as a rejected promise (see `Link.request()` below).
+This manifests in various ways-- for instance, in the interpretation of a response code in 4xx or 5xx ranges as a rejected promise (see `Link.dispatch()` below).
 A number of tools have also been provided for ease; they are described in this document's subsections.

 The two primary message-types for Link are "requests" and "events."
 Requests follow the Hyper-Text Transfer Protocol, and can target services on the Web (HTTP/S) or on the document (HTTPL).
 Events are constructed on top of HTTP using the Server-Sent Events protocol: subscription is accomplished by requesting a 'text/event-stream' from a service, then listening for writes to the response stream (which is left open indefinitely).